oracle-livelabs/oci/cd3-automation-toolkit/setup-the-toolkit/setup-the-toolkit.md

     python createAPIKey.py
     ```

-    > This will generate the public/private key pair(oci_api_public.pem and oci_api_private.pem) at */cd3user/tenancies/keys/*
+    >**Note:** This will generate the public/private key pair(oci_api_public.pem and oci_api_private.pem) at */cd3user/tenancies/keys/*

-2. In case you already have the keys, you should copy the private key file inside the container and rename it to *oci_api_private.pem*.
+1. In case you already have the keys, you should copy the private key file inside the container and rename it to *oci_api_private.pem*.

 ### 3. **Upload the Public key to OCI console.**

 Upload the Public key to "APIkeys" under user settings in OCI Console.
 Pre-requisite to use the complete functionality of the Automation Toolkit is to have the user as an administrator to the tenancy.

    1. Open the Console, and sign in as the user.
-   2. View the details for the user who will be calling the API with the key pair.
+   1. View the details for the user who will be calling the API with the key pair.

-   3. Open the Profile menu (User menu icon) and click **User Settings**.
+   1. Open the Profile menu (User menu icon) and click **User Settings**.

-   4. Click **Add Public Key**.
+   1. Click **Add Public Key**.
-   5. Paste the contents of the PEM public key in the dialog box and click *Add*.
+   1. Paste the contents of the PEM public key in the dialog box and click *Add*.

 ### 4. **Edit tenancyconfig.properties:**